-Bible Prophecy In Chronology series (post #25, final post in series)
+Bible Prophecy in Chronology series (post #26)

 This post brings our series on Bible prophecy to a close.
 The events we will cover this time are downright stupefying, but they won’t be happening anytime soon.
 If the Rapture happened today, they wouldn’t take place for 1,007 years.
 That’s the seven years of the tribulation period plus the thousand years of Christ’s millennial reign.
 We should also keep in mind that at this point in the prophetic time line only the “saved” are involved.
 The “lost” made their last appearance at The Great White Throne Judgment (Revelation 20:11-15) in the previous post as they were cast resurrected body and soul into Gehenna (the lake of fire).
 Satan and the other fallen angels were cast in there as well.
 Now let’s find out what becomes of the “saved.”

 In Revelation 21:1, John says, “Now I saw a new heaven and a new earth, for the first heaven and the first earth had passed away.
 Also there was no more sea.”
 Wow!!!
 If there is a more shocking verse in all the Bible, I don’t know what it is.
 A new heaven?
 A new earth?
 The first heaven passed away?
 The first earth passed away?
 And no more sea?
 You talk about saying a lot in a short space!